1214658495/my-wiki-test/docs/2_1_NVIDIA Jetson/Getting Started/NVIDIA Jetson AGX Orin/GMSL adapter board/SG8A-ORIN-GMSL2.md

    Use the following command to light the camera! gst-launch-1.0 v4l2src device=/dev/video0  ! xvimagesink -ev
    ```
-7. Select one of the commands prompted above to light the camera
+7. Select one of the commands prompted above to light the camera.

 <br />
 #### Integration with SENSING Driver Source Code